 - hypoplastic maxilla

 Adenoid facies is also typical of recurrent upper respiratory tract allergies.
 Its diagnostic features are:

 - Dennie's lines: horizontal creases under the lower eyelids (first described by the American physician Charlies Dennie)

 - a nasal pleat: the horizontal crease just above the tip of the nose produced by the recurrent upward wiping of nasal secretions

 Enlarged adenoids are not easily identified on physical examination.
 A lateral radiograph of the nasopharynx provides a simple and cost-effective method for assessing the size of adenoids and the amount of post-nasal airway space remaining.
-Another radiation-free method is direct endoscopic visualisation with a laryngoscope.
+Another radiation-free method is direct endoscopic visualization with a laryngoscope.

 - 1. Hawke, Michael.
 1997.
 Diagnostic handbook of otorhinolaryngology.
 CRC Press.
 King, Hueston C. 2004.
 Allergy in ENT practice.
 Thieme.
 Lee, Keat Jin.
 2002.
 Essential otolaryngology.
 McGraw-Hill Professional.